pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 > **Note:**
 >
-> If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, the `tikv_gc_life_time` will be adjusted by BR automatically, you can omit the step that creating the secret stores the account and password needed to access the TiDB cluster.
+> If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, `tikv_gc_life_time` will be adjusted by BR automatically.
+You can omit the step that creates the secret which stores the account and password needed to access the TiDB cluster.

 #### Grant permissions by importing AccessKey and SecretKey